- Floor 3

-Submitted descriptions will be projected in various locations throughout the Museum, including the People’s Studio on the third floor, and they will also be accessible at everythingworn.moma.org.
+Submitted descriptions will be projected in the People’s Studio, on the third floor of the Museum.
+They will also be accessible at everythingworn.moma.org.
 Upon the project’s conclusion, the descriptions will be submitted to the MoMA Archives to preserve a record of Museum visitors at a specific moment in time through the clothing they wore.

 Emily Spivack is an artist, writer, and editor whose work draws from contemporary culture, clothing, history, and our relationship to everyday objects.
 She is the author of Worn in New York (2017), a contemporary cultural history of New York told through clothing, which is a follow-up to her New York Times best seller Worn Stories (2014) and wornstories.com (2010), collections of stories about clothing and memory.
 In her column for T: The New York Times Style Magazine, The Story of a Thing, Spivack interviews cultural figures about objects in their homes that provide insight into their interests and quirks.
 Spivack’s off-site installation for the Honolulu Museum of Art, Medium White Tee, was a fulfillment of President Barack Obama’s stated fantasy to run a T-shirt shack that sold only medium-sized white tees as a respite from his nonstop decision-making.
 She spent seven years finding stories about clothing from eBay posts for her website, Sentimental Value, which she exhibited in Philadelphia, Brooklyn, and Portland.
 Spivack created Threaded, the Smithsonian’s only blog about the history of clothing, and she made howtodresslike.com, an online archive of nearly 1,000 step-by-step instructions culled from wikiHow.